Ridley Wills II: Career

-Ridley Wills II went to work for the family firm, National Life, after graduating from Vanderbilt in 1956.
-He had worked his way up to senior vice president by the time the firm was taken over by American General Life and Accident Insurance Company in 1982.
-At that point, Wills said, "the culture changed, and they began doing things differently."
-He added, "I decided to leave, but I was only 49 years old.
-I had to figure out what to do next, so I decided I'd raise money for organizations I cared about, serve on their boards, and start writing books."
-As of 2021, he has written 28 books, primarily histories and biographies relating to the city of Nashville.
+By 2024, he had written 34 books, primarily histories and biographies relating to the city of Nashville.
 Wills served on the Vanderbilt University Board of Trust and was board chair of Montgomery Bell Academy for nine years.
-He is a past president and trustee for the Tennessee Historical Society and in 1991 received the Tennessee History Book Award given by the Tennessee Library Association for his work, The History of Belle Meade: Mansion, Plantation and Stud.
+He was president and trustee for the Tennessee Historical Society and in 1991 received the Tennessee History Book Award given by the Tennessee Library Association for his work, The History of Belle Meade: Mansion, Plantation and Stud.
 In 2016, he was given an Honorary Doctor of Humane Letters from The University of the South.